-The perceived racist / offensive nature of the above tweet, sent on 16th July 2019 caused ourselves and 6 other people to lodge complaints with Wirral Council.
+The perceived racist / offensive nature of the above tweet, sent on 16th July 2019 caused ourselves (in the foreground, above) and 6 other people to lodge complaints with Wirral Council.

 The panel’s findings